j-brady/peakipy/README.md

 ### NMRPipe Data

 The input data should be either a NMRPipe 2D or 3D cube.
 The dimension order can be specified with the `--dims` flag.
-For example if you have a 2D spectrum with shape (F1_size,F2_size) then you should call the scripts using `--dims=0,1`.
+For example, if you have a 2D spectrum with shape (F1_size,F2_size) then you should call the scripts using `--dims=0,1`.
 If you have a 3D cube with shape (F2_size,F1_size,ID) then you would run the scripts with `--dims=2,1,0` ([F2,ID,F1] would be `--dims=1,2,0` i.e the indices required to reorder to 0,1,2).
 The default dimension order is ID,F1,F2.